The Declaration for the Protection of All Life

 The Symbology Activity

-This involves a deeper understanding of the meaning of symbols in our daily life, with two activities: Ziraat, a symbolism of farming, and the Element Ritual, a ritual of element, movement and color.
+This involves a deeper understanding of the meaning of symbols in our daily life, with two activities: Ziraat, a symbol of farming, and the Element Ritual, a ritual of the elements, movements and colour.
+The Ziraat activity consists of:

 - Experienced Farmer